soos3d/connectkit-fantom-demo/README.md

     <img src="https://i.imgur.com/xmdzXU4.png" />
   </a>
   <h3>
- @particle-network/auth-core Demo Application
+ @particle-network/connectkit on Fuse Demo
   </h3>
 </div>

-# Particle Connect 2.0 Starter
+# Particle Connect on Fuse

 **Particle Connect** enables a unified modal driving connection with social logins (through Particle Auth) and standard Web3 wallets, creating an equally accessible experience for Web3 natives and traditional consumers.
 Particle Connect is an all-in-one SDK capable of handling end-to-end onboarding and wallet connection.

-This app enables you to log in using social logins or Web3 methods via Particle Connect and interact with the Ethereum Sepolia, Base Sepolia, and Avalanche Fuji testnets.
+This app enables you to log in using social logins or Web3 methods via Particle Connect and interact with the Fuse mainnet and testnet.
 You can view your account information and send transfer transactions to any address you input in the UI.

 Built using: